Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Related Work

 \section{Related Work}

 \textbf{Model merging and task vectors.} Model merging aims to combine multiple models into one without additional joint training and adaptation.
-The purpose of model merging can be two-fold: i) merging models trained on the same task can enhance robustness \citep{cycle-consistent}, while ii) merging models trained on different tasks enables multitask capabilities~\cite{li2023deep}.
+The purpose of model merging can be two-fold: i) merging models trained on the same task can enhance robustness \citep{Crisostomi2024}, while ii) merging models trained on different tasks enables multitask capabilities~\cite{li2023deep}.
 This work focuses on the latter setting.
-Prior work has explored simple parameter-space operators such as linear interpolation~\cite{wortsman2022model, linear-mode-connectivity}, task vector arithmetic~\cite{ilharco2023editing}, as well as more structured variants that account for layer-wise geometry and task interference~\cite{yadavties, zhou2025atm, davari2023model, deep2024della, wang2024localizing}.
+Prior work has explored simple parameter-space operators such as linear interpolation~\cite{wortsman2022model, linear-mode-connectivity}, task vector arithmetic~\cite{ilharco2023editing}, as well as more structured variants that account for layer-wise geometry and task interference~\cite{yadav2023resolving, davari2023model, deep2024della, wang2024localizing}.
 Task-vector-based methods view fine-tuning as learning a displacement in weight space and study how these displacements can be composed to transfer or combine capabilities across tasks.
-More recent approaches refine this view by connecting task vectors to gradients~\cite{zhou2025task, daheim2024model}, and exploit the low-rank structure of weight matrices~\cite{gargiulo2024task, marczakno}.
+More recent approaches refine this view by connecting task vectors to gradients~\cite{zhoutask, daheim2024model}, and exploit the low-rank structure of weight matrices~\cite{gargiulo2024task, marczakno}.
 For example, methods based on Task Singular Vectors (TSVs) decompose layer-wise task updates and explicitly reduce inter-task interference before merging, achieving stronger performance than naive arithmetic combinations.
 These works highlight that different merge operators implicitly rely on different geometric assumptions about how task updates interact.

 \textbf{Intrinsic mergeability.} A recent line of work seeks to explain \emph{why} some models are more easily merged than others by introducing explicit notions of ``mergeability''.
-In particular, \citet{rahamim2026mergecausesmodelmergeability} define a mergeability score based on repeated merge-and-evaluate trials with random partners, concluding that mergeability can be treated as an intrinsic property, primarily governed by the base model’s prior knowledge.
+It has been shown that overtraining task-specific models hurts mergeability due to over-specialization \citep{horoi2025less, zhou2025atm}.
+More closely related to this work, \citet{rahamim2026mergecausesmodelmergeability} define a mergeability score based on repeated merge-and-evaluate trials with random partners, suggesting that mergeability can be treated as an intrinsic property, primarily governed by the base model’s prior knowledge.
 In this view, a highly mergeable model is expected to remain so across different merge partners.